Back to Blog

 The Bottom Line

-If you prefer PostgreSQL: Neon is the better choice.
+If you are looking for a free Postgres option for small or hobby projects: Neon is the better choice.
 Free tier, scale-to-zero, instant branching, full PostgreSQL features.

-If you need MySQL: PlanetScale is the better choice (and one of few serverless MySQL options).
-Deploy request workflow is excellent for team schema management.
+If you need a database for production workloads that require high uptime and scale: PlanetScale is the better choice (and one of few serverless MySQL options).
+Great uptime track record, very fast performance with locally-attached NVMe offering, deploy request workflow is excellent for team schema management.

 Keep Reading